Rosa Jochmann: Arrest

-Records survive of her interrogation sessions, which when first she was incarcerated often took place several times per day over a succession of days.
+Records survive of her interrogation sessions, which, when she was first incarcerated, often took place several times per day over a succession of days.
 The investigators were trying to reconstruct the events of the February Uprising, the identities of those involved and their connections with the Republican Protection League.
-It as not till April 1935 that she was convicted and sentenced.
-She was guilty of carrying illegal goods – the political printed matter – which was a violation of Press Law.
+It was not till April 1935 that she was convicted and sentenced.
+She was guilty of carrying illegal goods – the politically printed matter – which was a violation of Press Law.
 More serious convictions resulted from the police search of the newspaper kiosk at the railway station.
 The prosecution asserted that evidence had been found for the training of the so-called "tens of thousands", a quasi-military structure created to engage in illegal activities, and that Jochmann had been serving as a messenger on behalf of the illegal organisation.
-Further evidence adduced against her involved records of financial transfers as well as a travel card issued by the Lower-Austria rail service which (correctly) included a photograph of Rosa Jochmann but was issued (incorrectly) in the name of her sister, Josefine Drechsler.
+Further evidence adduced against her involved records of financial transfers as well as a travel card issued by the Lower-Austria rail service, which (correctly) included a photograph of Rosa Jochmann but was issued (incorrectly) in the name of her sister, Josefine Drechsler.

 Her release, which came in November 1935, did little to reduce the pressure on her.
 She devoted the next few months to looking after friends awaiting their own trials.
-Comrades who faced trial in Vienna in March 1936 included Bruno Kreisky and Franz Jonas along with Maria Emhart and Jochmann's own partner, the future secretary of state Franz Rauscher.
+Comrades who faced trial in Vienna in March 1936 included Bruno Kreisky and Franz Jonas, along with Maria Emhart and Jochmann's own partner, the future secretary of state Franz Rauscher.

 Re-arrest

 On 12 March 1938 German troops marched into Austria.
 Newsreels showing Austrian crowds cheering the invading columns of soldiers were quickly distributed round the world, but many Austrians, especially those who had been involved in opposition to the Austrofascist régime, had little reason to celebrate Austria's incorporation into an enlarged German state under the control of a post democratic Nazi government.
 Rosa Jochmann was arrested and faced interrogation later that same month, but was released after two days.
 Her high-profile record of Social-Democrat activism meant that she remained in obvious danger, but she rejected the opportunity to flee the country.
-She remained in Vienna and took work with a Jewish owned textiles company in Vienna's central Salzgries district.
+She remained in Vienna and took work with a Jewish-owned textiles company in Vienna's central Salzgries district.

 Prisoners were subjected to mistreatment and torture from the outset.
 Women were also subjected to sexual violence from the Nazi paramilitaries (SS).
 Rosa Jochmann later recalled her arrival at the concentration camp: